GSA/Section508.gov/_pages/videos/2020-10-04-test-sw-web-andi-13.md

 exclude-changelog: true
 ---

-<p>In Module 13 of the Accessible Name & Description Inspector (ANDI) Tool video series, learn how to use the <em>Color Contrast</em> module to <a href="{{site.baseurl}}/tools/glossary/#programmatically-determinable" >programmatically determined</a> whether text in a webpage has enough contrast with its background to be readable by people with moderately low vision—especially those who do not typically use contrast-enhancing assistive technology.</p>
+In Module 13 of the Accessible Name & Description Inspector (ANDI) Tool video series, learn how to use the <em>Color Contrast</em> module to <a href="{{site.baseurl}}/tools/glossary/#programmatically-determinable" >programmatically determined</a> whether text in a webpage has enough contrast with its background to be readable by people with moderately low vision—especially those who do not typically use contrast-enhancing assistive technology.

 <video controls="controls" poster="{{site.baseurl}}/assets/images/thumbnails/training-video-andi-poster.jpg" data-vscid="3qesx4ovd" style="width:100%"><source src="https://assets.section508.gov/assets/videos/training-video-andi-13-oc.mp4" type="video/mp4"></video>